 A student is permitted, through pre-approval by the administration, an absence to attend educational trip experiences for a maximum of five days per school year.
 A form must be completed and submitted to the building principal at least 5 days prior to the scheduled trip.
-The form can be found on the district website.
 The determination of each request will be made on the following basis: prior attendance, previous Educational Trip requests, and the educational value of the requested experience.
 Please note that students may be required to complete all missing assignments and/or complete an educational project regarding their experiences, at the administration’s discretion.